tsteur/titanium-alloy-jasmine-testing/README.md

 `./runtests.sh`

-If you want to build your application before running the tests, you can do this either using Titanium Studio or using Titanium CLI
+If you want to build your application before running the tests, you can do this either using Titanium Studio or using Titanium CLI:

 `titanium build -p mobileweb`

-If you are using Alloy you maybe have to compile your project before building your application

-`alloy compile -n --config platform=mobileweb`

 ## Examples
 https://github.com/piwik/piwik-mobile-2/tree/master/specs/models